Receive a free 2 day Cape Town City Stay package when Find out more

 In the morning we have the opportunity to experience South Africa's longest river, the Gariep (Orange) River by canoe, or spend some time relaxing at the riverside camp.
 Letting the current carry us along, this is a gentle paddle down the river - a great way to take in unspoilt nature.

 Later this morning we cross into Namibia travelling north to the mighty Fish River Canyon, the second largest canyon in the world.
-In the afternoon we take a scenic hike along the rim of the canyon in order to gain some perspective on just how large this natural phenomena is, enjoying fantastic photographic opportunities as the sun sets.
+In the afternoon we take a scenic hike along the rim of the canyon in order to gain some perspective on just how large this natural phenomenon is, enjoying fantastic photographic opportunities as the sun sets.

 This morning we set off on our long drive into the Namib Desert area of Namibia.
 Tonight we camp in the desert near the Namib-Naukluft National Park, experiencing the vast star-studded sky and silence of the Namib Desert, occasionally interrupted by jackal calls and the unique barking sound of the gecko!
 Facilities at our desert camp include drinkable water, a bar, a swimming pool, hot showers, shared ablutions and a shop.